MicrosoftDocs/SupportArticles-docs/Office/Client/word/issues-when-start-or-use-word.md

 </tr>
 </table>

-## Resolution

-### Verify or install the latest updates
+## Verify or install the latest updates

 For list of the latest Office updates, see [Office Updates](https://technet.microsoft.com/library/dn789213%28v=office.14%29.aspx).
-If your issue is not resolved after you install the latest Windows and Office updates, go to Option 2.
+If your issue is not resolved after you install the latest Windows and Office updates, go to Option 1.

-## Microsoft Support options

-If you can't resolve this problem, you can use Microsoft Support to search the Microsoft Knowledge Base and other technical resources for answers.
-You can also customize the site to control your search.
-To start your search, go to the [Microsoft Support](https://www.microsoft.com/support/) website.

 ## Additional resources